-Renowned for its talented students, committed faculty, and rigorous academic life, Amherst offers the B.A. degree in 37 fields of study.
+Renowned for its talented students, committed faculty, and rigorous academic life, Amherst offers the B.A. degree in 38 majors.
 With a faculty-student ratio of 1 to 8, Amherst’s classes are characterized by spirited interchange among students and acclaimed faculty skilled at asking challenging questions.
 Students participate in sophisticated research, making use of state-of-the-art equipment and facilities.
 And Amherst’s open curriculum allows each student—with the help of faculty advisers—to chart an individual course through the more than 800 courses offered at the college; there are no distribution requirements.
 Honors work is encouraged and in recent years has been undertaken by nearly half of the graduating class.

 Amherst is a member of the Five Colleges, a consortium with nearby Smith, Mount Holyoke and Hampshire Colleges and the University of Massachusetts at Amherst.
 Students may take courses at any of the colleges, and the schools’ proximity adds to Amherst’s rich social and extracurricular life.